 It is because of this lesson that I occasionally “mix it up” by including reactive training methods.
 In the past I have shown this with a yokomen, gyaku-yokomen double attack sequence.
 Most recently I have used a very rudimentary hubud lubud drill.

 Despite being cribbed from the Filipino Martial Arts (FMA), hubud is familiar to Aikidoists as, yokomen countered with ashi-sabaki ikkyo with the added two beats of a trap and terminal punch (ask me in class if this doesn’t make sense to you).
 So as a drill it shouldn’t feel too strange to your body.
 What confuses people is the tempo of the delivery.
 It is a ballistic drill with a quick tempo not terribly familiar to most Aikidoists.
 That is because it is a reactive drill – meaning it is designed to improve your reactions.
 Reaction training should improve your coordination.
 The better coordinated you are with the specific movements, the faster you can perform them.
 First, however, you need to know what to look for before you can react.
 To develop your ability to react, you need to know what it is about your opponent’s movement that will cue you to the proper response.

-Hubud starts as a simple oblique angle attack – a feed from the side (like yokomen or a haymaker punch).
+Hubud starts as a simple oblique angle attack – a feed from the side (like yokomen or a haymaker punch or Angle 1).
 This gives you time to recognize the threat and set up the response.
 (Later it can become a straight thrust.)
 Given the set stimulus, you can focus on recognizing the cues and build on successful repetitions.
 Remember we are training to succeed and not fail, therefore we must always gain in proper repetitive actions.